canonical/ubuntu-cloud-docs/docs/aws/aws-how-to/instances/build-cloudformation-templates.rst

    Before launching any Marketplace product you'll have to subscribe to it, even if it is free of charge.

+To deploy an Ubuntu Pro FIPS cluster on EKS, see :doc:`../kubernetes/deploy-ubuntu-pro-fips-cluster`.

 Ubuntu LTS for EKS
 ~~~~~~~~~~~~~~~~~~